Jon Ludwig - Unreal Engine Tech Art Portfolio

 I joined the Silent Slayer project team mid-way through production and led performance optimization efforts in order for us to ship on Quest 2.

-I joined the Out of Scale project team late in production and led performance optimization efforts in order for us to ship on Quest 2, while also solving platform specific rendering errors.
+I joined the Out of Scale project team late in production and lead performance optimization efforts in order for us to ship on Quest 2, while also solving platform specific rendering errors.

 PBR-Lite Character Shader